Why has my premium increased?

 The New Zealand government subsidises much of our human health care.
 For example, Pharmac funds many common medications, public hospital treatment is free and even GP visits are usually subsidised.
 The same is not true for pet health care, which means that all pet health treatment needs to be paid by pet owners.

 Also, the cost of pet medical treatment generally increases each year.
-This may be due to general veterinary cost increases like staff wages, building costs for vets or specific medication and treatment cost increases.
+This may be due to general veterinary clinic cost increases like staff wages, equipment purchases, technology improvements for vets or specific medication and treatment cost increases.
 Sometimes new and more effective treatments are more expensive.

-All of these factors contribute to the cost of the pet health treatment we cover.
+All of these factors contribute to increases in the cost of the pet treatment costs we cover – which means we need to increase premiums to cover the increased cost of claims.

 #3 Your pet’s breed